OncologyHNJ/crocketa/README.md

 10. [CITATION](#CITATION)

 ## 1. Pipeline configuration
-*CROCKETA* is based on the previously published [Bollito workflow](https://github.com/cnio-bu/bollito) and follows a similar tool configuration and structure.
+*crocketa* is based on the previously published [Bollito workflow](https://github.com/cnio-bu/bollito) and follows a similar tool configuration and structure.

 Three input files must be provided to describe data structure, defining desired parameters and path to input files among others:
 * **config.yaml** contains all pipeline parameters.